 - All services and products

 - Past and predicted growth rates

 4. Customer Information

 Knowing all of the customers, and honing in on the most substantial customers in terms of sales, is key.
 Additionally, sales lists, contracts, policies, and major correspondence need to be shared with the buy side’s diligence team.
 Looking at marketing, it is also helpful to learn how these customers were found and, ultimately, acquired.
-Customer information also becomes highly legal, as all contact and correspondence with customer’s attorney should be disclosed, as well as any litigation.
+Customer information also becomes highly legal, as all contact and correspondence with the customer’s attorney should be disclosed, as well as any litigation.